kennyb/captain-of-industry/clogs/Ministry of Preparation.md

 - fixup farm pipes
 - build 2 chem plants and preferrably 2-3 mixers (one for slag and other for fertilizer)
 - move bakery

+### 2024-06-04 10:51 - start over one more time

+so, playing coi while stoned is a most difficult task.
+I realise I need to just start over. so I'm starting over from 0159-02-17 -- we'll see how it goes. gonna try and remember some of the todo items. also, btw, it's a LOT easier to type qwerty, as well... that took me so long to type yesterday...